Warren Beatty as Clyde Barrow, Depression-era bank robber and gang leader

 What’d He Wear?

 The film’s major bank robbery sequence as Clyde, Bonnie, and Buck lead the raid of a Farmers and Merchants Bank in Pilot Point, Texas, shown to be just south of the Oklahoma border (in fact, it is nearly an hour away!)

 Clyde dresses up for the robbery, sporting a new brown and cream herringbone tweed suit that blends to form a solid brown appearance from a distance.
-Although the styling of the suit makes it perfect for a 1933 gentleman, the choice of a tight weave like herringbone is curious for a hot Texas summer day where Clyde is jumping in and out of poorly-ventilated cars.
+Although the styling of the suit makes it perfect for a 1933 gentleman, the choice of a tight weave like herringbone in a heavy cloth like tweed is curious for a hot Texas summer day where Clyde is jumping in and out of poorly-ventilated cars.

 Given the climate and location, this would be a better choice for a fall suit.
 (Since no actual indication of what month or season is given in the film itself, I can’t levy too harsh of a judgement.)

 The suit jacket is single-breasted with slim notch lapels and a three-button front that Clyde leaves open throughout the sequence.
 It has padded shoulders, roped sleeveheads, and 3-button cuffs.